AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/explore-graphql-api.md

 Once a developer is happy with the query and data returned, the next step is to store or persist the query to AEM.
 [Persisted queries](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/headless/graphql-api/persisted-queries.html) is the preferred mechanism for exposing the GraphQL API to client applications.
 Once a query has been persisted, it can be requested using a GET request and cached at the Dispatcher and CDN layers.
 The performance of persisted queries is much better.
 In addition to performance benefits, persisted queries ensure that extra data is not accidentally exposed to client applications.
 More details about [Persited queries can be found here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/headless/graphql-api/persisted-queries.html).

-Next, persist two simple queries, they will be used in the next chapter.
+Next, persist two simple queries, they are used in the next chapter.

 1. In the GraphiQL IDE enter the following query: